-The Case of Humbug Billy: Bradford Sweet Poisoning of 1858
+The Curious Case of Humbug Billy: Bradford Sweet Poisoning of 1858

 There are many secrets that haunt the streets of Bradford, and the case of the Bradford Sweet Poisoning is one of the most unknown.